Deep fried, battered salt cod, or baccalà, is a traditional dish that is often made in Italy during Lent.

 - flour

-- a good pinch of salt
+- salt

-- 1/4 tsp baking soda
+- baking soda

 - oil for deep frying

-Prepare the fish~
+Prepare the Fish~

 Remove the fish from the water.
-Rinse and dry with paper towel, to remove as much of the water as possible.
+Rinse and pat dry with paper towel, to remove as much of the water as possible.
 Cut into smaller pieces.

-Prepare the batter~
+Prepare the Batter~

-Mix the milk, water, salt and baking soda together in a bowl.
+Mix the milk, water, salt and baking soda together in a large bowl.
 Next, begin adding flour a tablespoon at a time, and whisking for about 4 or 5 minutes once it becomes the right consistency.
 The whisking is important.
 Check out the photo below to see the consistency of the batter.

-Fry the fish~
+Fry the Battered Salt Cod~

 Heat the oil in a pan over medium high heat.
 When it is hot, begin dipping the pieces of fish into the batter.
 It should be somewhat thick, and not too runny (you don’t want all the batter running off the fish as you put it in the oil).